phutelmyer/SyntheticSimulation/README.md

 Script
 -----------
 This script generates a dataframe and line chart of detection signature confidence intervals between a system without the implementation of a synthetic event solution and one with one.

-The following are definitions:
+To use this script, either run `simulate.py` directly using the defaults, or modify the global variables and user inputs in the `main` function.

 Glossary
 -----------